Reichsbank: Weimar Republic

 Following Germany's defeat and the 1919 Treaty of Versailles, the German government was unable to meet its expenditures and commitments by taxation and borrowing from external sources, and instead turned to the Reichsbank for monetary financing.
-Combined with its reaction to the occupation of the Ruhr by France and Belgium, this triggered a dramatic episode of hyperinflation that rendered the Mark practically worthless.
+This, combined with the government's reaction to the occupation of the Ruhr by France and Belgium, triggered a dramatic episode of hyperinflation that rendered the Mark practically worthless.
 The Reichsbank only started raising its discount rate in July 1922, reaching 40 percent per day at the hyperinflationary peak in November 1923.
 By decree of on the initiative of finance minister Hans Luther, the government created a separate bank, the Deutsche Rentenbank, endowed with the right to issue notes (Rentenbankscheine) redeemable in a kind of non-interest-bearing mortgage bond, the Rentenbrief, denominated in gold Mark and theoretically backed by a collective mortgage debt imposed upon German agriculture and industry.
-That confidence-building initiative succeeded against all expectations, even though the Rentenbankscheine only had the status of "legally-admitted medium of exchange" while the Reichsbank's devalued paper notes remained legal tender.
+That confidence-building initiative succeeded against all expectations, even though the Rentenbankscheine only had the status of "legally admitted medium of exchange" while the Reichsbank's devalued paper notes remained legal tender.
 No fixed exchange rate was set by law, but the "Rentenmark" became interchangeable with paper Mark at the rate of one to one trillion.
 The Rentenmark was thus in effect a transitory domestic currency, which was never convertible internationally.